Rob-Fletcher/notes/GameDesign/MechSkirmish/README.md

    negatives if they are played with a movement card.
 Im still a little worried about this limiting movement too much.
 Like you dont have any moves in your hand, or you dont want to move but only have movements.
+   * All secret selection could be done behind a screen.
+That way if you dont play anything the other players cant tell.
+So once everyone says they are done making their selections, all players just lift their screen then start to resolve moves and attacks.

  - Power Consumption:
    * I would also like to add in power consumption on a per tern basis.
 So,